WietseWind/rippled-ws-client/README.md

 If vue-webpack starts bugging you with an error like this: `Cannot assign to read only property 'exports' of object '#<Object>'`, remove the `transform-runtime` plugin from `.babelrc`.

+The constructor optionally accepts a second argument containing a HTTP Origin (string).

 # Docs

 The docs will soon move to a dedicated website.
 For now (since we're in the beta phase anyway) the samples below will have to do.